 Of course, depending on your data, values, and individual needs, you may place certain things in different places on the graph than I have or draw the dotted curve in a different way than I did (I kind of just made it up).
 The point is that value and irreplaceability work together to determine whether it’s worth keeping files.
 Only files that have value to you should be kept, but the more irreplaceable something is, the lower the threshold of value needs to be before keeping the file is justified.

-Note: Despite many emails falling into my shaded region above, I actually don’t delete any emails.
+Note: Despite many emails falling into my shaded region above, I actually don’t delete emails on a regular basis.
 Most of them are completely useless, but I get so many emails that I find it more efficient to hit “archive” on everything and wade through piles of useless emails when I have to find something than to neatly sort every email when I get it.
-There are exceptions to everything.
+Once every few years, though, I do go through and scan for types of emails that take up disproportionate amounts of my inbox (e.g., marketing emails from a particular company, periodic notifications from one website).
+I then do a search that brings back all of those emails and highlight and delete all of them.
+This can cut out a remarkable amount of the junk in only an hour or two, so it makes a good compromise.

 - Unless you’re dealing with commercial-scale amounts of data, never delete anything that is both valuable and irreplaceable.
 Storage space is so cheap nowadays that this never makes sense.